 “This whole country will become a desolate wasteland, and these nations will serve the king of Babylon seventy years.”
 (Jeremiah 25:11)

-Since Solomon built that First Temple, Jerusalem has been destroyed twice (first by the Babylonians in 586 BCE, then by the Romans in 70 CE).
+Since Solomon built that First Temple, Jerusalem has been destroyed twice (first by the Babylonians in 586 BC, then by the Romans in AD 70).

-In the resulting war between Israel and the Arab countries of Egypt, Syria and Jordan, the Arab armies were miraculously routed in just six days, and the Jews were back in charge of Jerusalem.
+In the resulting war between Israel and the Arab countries of Egypt, Syria and Jordan, the Arab armies were miraculously routed out in just six days, and the Jews reclaimed their authority over Jerusalem.

 Are the Times of the Gentiles Fulfilled?